 Features of Co-Pay Health Insurance:

-- It is an amount paid (or a percentage of the total) for certain medical treatments and medication, while under the cover of the insurance policy.
+- It is an amount paid (or a percentage of the total) for certain medical treatments and medication, while under the

 - A part of the expense is taken care of by the insured, and the majority is paid for by the insurer.